I followed a tutorial for painting upholstery to paint an armchair. All you need is a spray bottle, paint, and fabric medium.

 – A sample size of latex paint (the kind you paint your walls with) that matches your acrylic pretty closely

 – A spray bottle of water

+Painting upholstery involves mixing different paints with water and fabric medium.
+It’s not very difficult though.
 The first coat is equal parts fabric medium and latex paint.
 I used about 3 oz. of each and mixed them in a cup from our kitchen.
 Then I filled my spray bottle with water and headed out to the garage.

-The latex coat of paint is basically your primer, so after you finish with that coat you’ll want to let your chair dry for awhile (like a day).
+The latex coat of paint is basically your primer, so after you finish with that coat you’ll want to let your chair dry for at least 24 hours.
 You should have basic light coverage, but will still be able to see the original color coming through.

 When painting upholstery, sometimes there are issues with the fabric becoming stiff and uncomfortable.
 Due to the material of my chair, I didn’t have any problems with stiffness or the paint clumping.
 If you have an issue, lightly sand the stiff areas with a 220 grit paper before moving on to the next coat.

 For the second coat, mix acrylic paint with the fabric medium.
 Again, mix them in equal parts.
 But you’ll need twice the amount of paint that you used the first time.
 So I used 6 oz of acrylic paint and 3 oz of fabric medium.
 You’ll also need to add a few thimbles of water to the mix.
 You want the mixture to be thin, but not runny.

 Paint this coat in thin, even strokes like the first.
 Be sure to cover every nook and cranny of the chair with paint.

 Let the fabric dry for 24-48 hours before using.
 I also wouldn’t recommend sitting down in light colors or white the first few times, just in case.
 I didn’t have problems with my chair rubbing off on clothes, but I still recommend caution!